SanderMertens/flecs/docs/DesignWithFlecs.md

 Queries are the primary method in Flecs for finding the entities for a set of components (or more specifically: a component expression).
 Queries are easy to use, but there a few things to keep in mind.

 ### Use the right query
 Flecs has cached queries and uncached queries.
 Cached queries (`ecs_query_cache_t` and `flecs::query`) are expensive to create but very cheap to iterate.
-Uncached queries (`ecs_query_t`, `flecs::filter`) are fast to create, but more expensive to iterate.
+Uncached queries (`ecs_query_t`, `flecs::query`) are fast to create, but more expensive to iterate.
 If you need to do a quick ad-hoc query for which you couldn't know in advance what you had to query for, an uncached query is the best option.
 If you have a query that you know in advance and need to iterate many times, a cached query is preferred.

 Another difference is that uncached queries can be created from systems, while cached queries cannot.
 If you need a cached query in a system, it has to be created in advance and passed into the system, either by setting it as system context, adding a component to the system with the query, or passing it in the lambda capture list (C++ only).
 Systems themselves use cached queries.